moveit/moveit.ros.org/install/docker/index.markdown

 Use this option when you first create the container (or after deleting it with `docker rm my-moveit-container`), like this:

-    ./gui-docker -c my-moveit-container -v ~/moveit_ws:/root/linked_moveit_ws
+    ./gui-docker -c my_container -v ~/moveit_ws:/root/linked_moveit_ws

-After the container is created it will stay linked, so you can simply enter it on subsequent calls:
+After the container is created, the folder will stay linked.
+So you can simply enter it on subsequent calls like this:

-    ./gui-docker -c my-moveit-container
+    ./gui-docker -c my_container

-Files created inside the Docker container are owned by root.
-Use `chown . -R 1000:1000` inside the container to assign files to the host user if you run into access issues.
+Files created inside the Docker container are usually owned by root.
+Check and fix permissions, if you run into issues.

 ### Convenience
 The Docker container does not contain development and testing tools.
-You can install some in the container:
+You might want to install some in the container:

     apt-get install less ssh bash-completion tree nano

 ### Modify and build images locally

-MoveIt's docker containers are built automatically on dockerhub.com, but you can modify and build locally if desired with the following command:
+MoveIt's docker containers are built automatically on dockerhub.com, but you can modify the `Dockerfile` and build locally if desired with the following command:

     cd moveit/.docker/source
     docker build -t moveit/moveit:master-source .